microsoft/ApplicationInsights-Profiler-AspNetCore/Configurations.md

 ## Ways of settings

 There are several ways to customize the [profiler session life cycle](./ProfilerSessions.md) and other aspects of the profiler.
-Here's some common ways.

 Generally, all Profiler settings stay in the section of `ServiceProfiler`.
 The following settings will shorten the session duration to 30 seconds: